OleMchls/olemchls.github.com/_posts/2010-12-23-onscreen-debugger.md

  [3]: http://blog.codestars.eu/wp-includes/images/smilies/icon_wink.gif

 But there are a few things to note, first this tool requires jQuery, only strings can be displayed correctly and note there’s no scrolling in it.
-But feel free to add it, I will add it as soon as I needed it ![:)][1] Ohh and I nearly missed it to give you the download: [download id="3"]
+But feel free to add it, I will add it as soon as I needed it ![:)][1] Ohh and I nearly missed it to give you the download: **broken**

 Hope you enjoy it.
 If you do, don’t forget to share this with all your friends via twitter or share it on Facebook